mayavi/py-gsxws/README.md

 ======

 py-gsxws is a Python library designed to work with Apple's GSX Web Services API.
-The goel is for it to support all the features of the API.
+The goal is for it to support all the features of the API.
 Currently it supports most of them.

 Installation: